SuffolkLITLab/legal-tech-class/class/docs/classes/2022-smart-machines/2022-smart-machines.md

 An excellent project will have 10-20 screens and complete a 1-2 page form.
 I expect you to spend about 40 hours on your final project, including research, testing, and planning.

+Many students will choose to work on a simple court form, application, or intake tool that can use the LIT
+Lab's [Document Assembly Line project](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/), framework that we will spend time with in class.
-In most cases, you should default to choosing an existing form that can fit with the LIT Lab's [Document Assembly Line project](https://suffolklitlab.org/docassemble-AssemblyLine-documentation/), but you are not required to do so.
-Please feel free to come to me with an idea for an app that does not fall within the parameters above.
+This framework will give you a lot of autonomy to find something related to a legal problem that is of special interest to you.
+If you prefer to use a different tool, please feel free to come to me with an idea for an app that does not fall within the parameters above.

+### May 13 **Final project due at 5 PM**

 ### Grading rubric